sirarthurnell/VueAspNetCoreTemplate/README.md

 Simply `clone` it and rename those parts you want to rename.
 Take into account that `tsconfig.json` next to the solution file pointing to the other `tsconfig.json` inside the `Client` directory.

 If you don't want to rename it manually, I suggest you using this [tool](https://github.com/sirarthurnell/Renamer) I wrote some time ago.
 It can make things easier for you.

+And remember to execute the commands `dotnet restore` and `npm install` inside the corresponding directories.

 I hope this template can save you some time next time you want to start a new Vue + ASP&#46;NET Core project.